Joshcoderx/Php-s-Anti-Virus-/README.md

 3. It will also monitor running processes and log findings in antivirus_results.txt.

 **Contributors**:

 •	Mokujyn– Original author, initial concept, and partial implementation.

-•	Joshua – Completed and improved the code, added core functionality.
+•	Joshcoderx – Completed and improved the code, added core functionality.

 **License**
 This project is licensed under the MIT License.